vmware/cloud-provider-for-cloud-director/README.md

    1. User => Manage user's own API TOKEN

 The `Access Control` right is needed in order to generate refresh tokens for the `ClusterAdminUser`.

+Note: For CSE 4.0, a user created from the `Kubernetes Cluster Author` role will have these additional rights.

 ### Instances Interface: Node Lifecycle Management (LCM)
 There is no particular configuration needed in order to use the Node LCM.